Roasted Parsnip and Pear Soup Recipe

 - 1/8 teaspoon ground coriander

 - Preheat oven to 425°.
-In a large bowl, toss parsnips with oil, nutmeg, salt and pepper.
-Transfer to a greased 15x10x1-in. baking pan.
-Bake 25 minutes.
-Stir in pears; bake 20-25 minutes longer or until parsnips are golden brown and tender, stirring occasionally.
+Place parsnips in a greased 15x10x1-in. baking pan; toss with oil, nutmeg, salt and pepper.
+Roast 25 minutes.
+Stir in pears; roast 15-20 minutes longer or until tender, stirring occasionally.

 - In a Dutch oven, heat butter over medium-high heat.
 Add leeks, celery and shallots; cook and stir 4-6 minutes or until tender.
-Stir in broth, maple syrup, bay leaf, thyme and parsnip mixture.
+Stir in parsnip mixture, broth, maple syrup, bay leaf and thyme.
 Bring to a boil.
-Reduce heat; simmer, uncovered 30 minutes.
+Reduce heat; simmer, uncovered, 30 minutes.
+Remove from heat; cool slightly.

 Reviews for Roasted Parsnip and Pear Soup(5)